billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

   </figcaption>
 </figure>

 This is intended as working notes to get my head round some of the literature on geometric deep learning and Clifford algebra neural networks (NNs).
-I found that to understand this, it helps to start by looking closely at _convolutional NNs_.

 <p><small>
 <b>Contents:</b>